Afraid to fly? Exclusive look behind United Airlines' COVID-19 safety features

 We're doing quite a bit right now to ensure the comfort level and safety of our customers," said Mike Hanna, vice president of United Airlines' O'Hare hub.

-United has kiosks in the lobby where travelers can use their phones to print boarding passes using their phones so they don't have to touch the screen.
+United has kiosks in the lobby where travelers can use their phones to print boarding passes so they don't have to touch the screen.
 At the gates, many airlines are having customers scan their own boarding passes to limit interactions with employees.

 The airline said they are also cleaning seats in the hold rooms with a high grade disinfecting product.
 United is also using a medical grade filtration system to remove germs from the aircraft every two to three minutes.